sinnuthomas/sinnuthomas.github.io/opportunities.md

 permalink: /opportunities/
 ---

+* **Research Positions**
+  <br/><br/>
+Looking for enthusiastic Masters/PhD (only Regular candidates)/PostDoc candidates to join the group with good mathematical and programming skills.
+* Mandatory Requirements
+  <br/><br/>
+   Matrix Analysis and Linear Algebra, Fourier, Laplace, and z-Transforms, Probability Theory and Random Processes
+   <br/><br/>
 * **Internship Positions**
   <br/><br/>
 Internship positions aim at introducing undergraduate and postgraduate students to research.
 The position gives you hands-on research training with various software tools.
 You will be working on Computer Vision problems in the Linux platform, and using Python.
 Expect quick learning and hard working candidates to respond.